hdrhbbu1/www/content/articles/2016/01/whats-in-a-title/index.md

 **Peace is always their preferred option.**

-A successful leader, regardless of industry, must learn to diffuse [pointless arguments](http://nicholaswyoung.com/its-not-about-your-tools); especially those fueled by blind adherence to [industry dogma](https://hbr.org/2010/06/challenge).
+A successful leader, regardless of industry, must learn to diffuse [pointless arguments](http://nicholaswyoung.com/its-not-about-your-tools); especially those fueled by questionless adherence to [industry dogma](https://hbr.org/2010/06/challenge).
 This outside perspective can, among other things, help facilitate productive discussions around otherwise contentious topics.

 ---